OlekSim17/workforce-meetings-dashboard/README.md

 | LeaveRequests | Leave type, dates, days taken, approval status |
 | PerformanceReviews | Quarterly rating and goals met per employee |

-## Business Questions

-- What's the turnover rate by department and job level?
-- Which departments are over/understaffed vs. their budget?
-- How many hours does each department spend in meetings, and how satisfied are people with them?
-- Which projects burn disproportionate meeting time relative to their budget?
-- How has performance trended over the last two years?

-## Key Measures (DAX)

-- **Turnover Rate %** - terminated / total employees
-- **Average Tenure** - avg. years between hire date and termination date (or today)
-- **Active Project Count / Budget** - filtered to Status = Active
-- **Avg Meeting Hours per Project** - total meeting hours / distinct projects with meetings

 ## Dashboards

 ### Employee Overview